 China Unicom completed the acquisition of Telefónica shares on January 28, 2011, giving it ownership of 1.37% of the Company's capital.

-The Telefónica Group purchased China Unicom shares during 2011 to the amount of 358 million euros.
-At 31 December 2011 the Telefónica Group held a 9.57% stake in the company.
+One the other hand, the Telefónica Group purchased China Unicom shares during 2011 to the amount of 358 million euros.
+At December 31, 2011, the Telefónica Group held a 9.57% stake in the company.